Field Studies Tanzania

 We expect you to arrive to your trip fully prepared for all activities.

-- 2 weeks before your trip: take three 1½ -hour hikes or walks in your boots.
+- 2 weeks before your trip: three 1½ -hour hikes or walks in your boots.

-- 1 week before your trip: take two 2-hour hikes or walks in your boots.
+- 1 week before your trip: three 2-hour hikes or walks in your boots.

 Preparing for Service